GSA/digitalgov.gov/content/posts/2016-05-13-fdas-the-real-cost-a-tumblr-success-story.md

 url: /2016/05/13/fdas-the-real-cost-a-tumblr-success-story/
 date: 2016-05-13 10:00:25 -0400
 title: 'FDA&#8217;s &#8220;The Real Cost&#8221;: A Tumblr Success Story'
 summary: 'FDA&rsquo;s &ldquo;The Real Cost&rdquo; campaign aims to be edgy, just like its teen audience.
-Last&nbsp;month, the campaign won the 2016 Shorty Award for the Best Overall Tumblr Presence. &ldquo;The Real Cost&rdquo; educates youth ages 12 to 17 about the harmful effects of tobacco use.
+Last month, the campaign won the 2016 Shorty Award for the Best Overall Tumblr Presence. &ldquo;The Real Cost&rdquo; educates youth ages 12 to 17 about the harmful effects of tobacco use.
 The'
 authors:
   - stacey-palosky
 categories: